James Farrior: New York Jets

-Farrior began his pro career in 1997 as the 8th overall pick for the New York Jets.
+Farrior began his professional career in 1997 as the eighth overall pick in the first round for the New York Jets.
 Until 2001, Farrior played sparingly as a reserve outside linebacker, playing in only 27 games from 1997 through 2000.
 In 2001, Farrior broke out and recorded 142 tackles, 106 of which were solo, one sack and two interceptions.
-After the 2001 season, the Jets allowed Farrior to leave via free agency, but his career exploded once he got to the Pittsburgh Steelers and was put back in his college position, ILB.
+After the 2001 season, the Jets allowed Farrior to leave via free agency, but his career exploded once he got to the Pittsburgh Steelers and was put back in his college position, inside linebacker.

 Pittsburgh Steelers

 In his first year with the Pittsburgh Steelers, Farrior recorded 82 tackles throughout 14 games.
 In 2003, he recorded 141 tackles and one interception.
 During the 2004 season, his third with the franchise, Farrior made 94 tackles, three sacks, and a career-high four interceptions.
 He also finished second behind Ed Reed for NFL Defensive Player of the Year honors.
 During the Pittsburgh Steelers 2005 campaign Farrior missed 2 games due to injury, but performed well in the 14 regular season games and 4 post-season games in which he appeared.
 His best regular season performance came in a week 3 loss to the New England Patriots, in which he recorded 9 tackles and 1 sack.
 Farrior's best performance in the post-season came in the AFC Divisional playoffs against the Indianapolis Colts, where Farrior recorded 10 tackles and 2.5 sacks.
 He finished the season with 119 tackles and a Super Bowl ring.
 In 2006, he played in all 16 games and recorded 126 tackles, four sacks and one interception.
 Farrior finished the 2007 season with 94 tackles and 6.5 sacks, a career-high, along with one interception.
 Entering the 2008 season, Farrior stated that he wished to remain a Steeler for the remainder of his career.
 In August 2008, Farrior signed a five-year, US$18.25 million contract with the Steelers.
 The deal included a $5 million signing bonus.
 At the end of the 2010 season, Farrior and the Steelers appeared in Super Bowl XLV against the Green Bay Packers.
 He was a starter in the game and recorded two total tackles in the 31–25 loss.
 He was released on March 2, 2012.
 On September 25, 2020, it was announced that James is a member of the Pittsburgh Steelers Class of 2020 Hall of Honor (aka Ring of Honor).